tomwaldin/tomwaldin.github.io/README.txt

-The files in this repository used in the generation of my data science portfolio, which can be found at https://tomwaldin.github.io/
+The files in this repository are used in the generation of my data science portfolio, which can be found at https://tomwaldin.github.io/

 Credit for html template below.